-The former Paris Saint-Germain boss has lauded the Bayern Munich winger after he masterminded les Blues' demolition of Australia, and hinted that the team were turning a corner
+The former Paris Saint-Germain boss has lauded the Bayern Munich winger after he masterminded les Blues' demolition of Australia, and hinted that the team was turning a corner.

-The Bayern Munich man opened the scoring from the penalty spot and played a key role in tormenting the Socceroos’ defence and Fernandez is sure that in Ribery France have a significant focal point once more.
+The Bayern Munich man opened the scoring from the penalty spot and played a key role in tormenting the Socceroos’ defensem and Fernandez is sure that in Ribery France has a significant focal point once more.

 “Every great team has a leader.
 Ribery is it,” the former Paris Saint-Germain boss told beIN Sport.
 “He even was the first defender on occasion!